thunlp/PEVL/README.md

 ### Visual Commonsense Reasoning (VCR)
 1. <a href="https://thunlp.oss-cLn-qingdao.aliyuncs.com/pevl_vcr_ssp.pth"> Second-stage pre-trained checkpoint </a> for visual commonsense reasoning.
-2. Download PEV's VCR dataset json files <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vcr.tar.gz"> vcr data </a> and images </a> for visual commonsense reasoning from original websites <a href="https://visualcommonsense.com/download/"> VCR </a>.
+2. Download PEVL's VCR dataset json files from <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vcr.tar.gz"> vcr data </a> and images for visual commonsense reasoning from original websites <a href="https://visualcommonsense.com/download/"> VCR </a>.
 3. In configs/vcr.yaml, set the paths for the json files and vcr images.

 ### Visual Question Answering (GQA)
-1. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_gqa_data.tar.gz"> Dataset json files for visual commonsense reasoning</a>.
+1. Download PEVL's GQA dataset json files from <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_gqa_data.tar.gz"> pevl_gqa</a> and images for GQA from original websites <a href="https://cs.stanford.edu/people/dorarad/gqa/download.html"> GQA </a>
 2. In configs/gqa.yaml, set the paths for the json files and gqa images.